Realxeng/flex/docs/privacy-policy.markdown

 ## 5. Data Sharing
 FLEX only shares data with:
 - **Discord**, as required for bot functionality
-- **VATSIM’s public data servers**, for information retrieval related to the Bot’s aviation features
+- **VATSIM public API**, for information retrieval related to FLEX features

 We do **not** share data with advertisers, analytics services, or any unauthorized third party.